 It’s no secret that San Diego is a great place for families.
-From whale watching cruises and scavenger hunts to the San Diego Zoo, the city is home to a wide range of mesmerizing sights and fun-filled activities.
-There is a very long list of ideas to choose from when it comes to entertaining your kids here, and you can discover some of the top 13 things to do with kids in San Diego below!
+From exciting museums to the San Diego Zoo, the city is home to a wide range of mesmerizing sights and fun-filled activities.
+There is a very long list of ideas to choose from when it comes to entertaining the little ones, and you can discover our top 16 things to do with kids in San Diego below!

 The cinema remains an old reliable for a reason.
 A lot of people turn to the cinema for support when it comes to planning birthday parties or escaping the rain (although this reason might be less frequent in San Diego).
 It’s a win-win for both parents and kids: an easy way to keep an eye on your little ones while also being entertained.
 Also, a plan involving popcorn and their favorite on-screen characters is something impossible for children to pass up on.
 Fortunately, San Diego’s cinemas are taking the movie experience to the next level.